Symptoms of Gonorrhea in Men and Women

 Symptoms include pain while urinating, discharge, pain and discomfort in the testicles for men or in the lower abdomen for women

-The early signs and symptoms of gonorrhea can be be difficult to spot.
+The early signs and symptoms of gonorrhea can be difficult to spot.
 The likelihood of developing symptoms partially depends on your gender.
 Infected men are more likely to encounter symptoms than women.
 Gonorrhea symptoms are very similar to the symptoms caused by other STIs (for example discharge and a burning sensation when peeing).

 The majority of infected women won’t suffer from any symptoms but the infection can cause great damage to the reproductive system and lead to infertility, miscarriage and stillbirth.
 If you think you’ve been infected, you can order a gonorrhea test kit from our online doctor service.
 If you or your partner have already been diagnosed, you can order a gonorrhea treatment from us.